JetBrains/kotlin-web-site/docs/topics/data-classes.md

 ```kotlin
 data class User(val name: String, val age: Int)
 ```
+In case you know for sure that you do not need any benefit of `data class` then using normal `class` is fine.

 The compiler automatically derives the following members from all properties declared in the primary constructor: